quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Closing Streams

-## Without an Error
+## Without an Error Code

-When closing a stream with an error, the node has the choise between a STREAM frame that carries the FIN bit and a CLOSE_STREAM frame of type 0x20.
+When closing a stream without an error code, the node has the choice between a STREAM frame that carries the FIN bit and a CLOSE_STREAM frame of type 0x20.

 The CLOSE_STREAM frame can be used to reduce the reliable offset after a STREAM frame with a FIN bit has been sent.
 If STREAM frames containing data